ucwealth/videozone/README.md

-Go to https://ucwealth.github.io/videozone/ to use this app.
+# Videozone

+To use this app, clone it to your system and run npm install from your terminal.